ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   Temporary data sets are created during the purge operation for database dumps, CLIST generation, and intermediate processing.

-  If not specified, the system default HLQ will be used.
+  If not specified, the system default HLQ is used.

   | **required**: False
   | **type**: str